PrinsFrank/php-geo-svg/README.md

 # PHP Geo SVG

-Generate and display maps without external services or compromising on privacy.
+> Generate and display maps without external services or compromising on privacy.

-Some highlights of this package:
+## About this package

 - Supports creation of SVGs from GeoJSON (directly from file, as a JSON string or from an array) and manual GeometryCollection.
 - Output the svg directly to your user on request or output to a file.
 - Render an entire world map or only part of it by using a bounding box.